xsalahdinX/terraform-eks-helm/README.md

-# terraform-eks-helm

 # AWS EKS Cluster Authentication Configuration

+This Terraform configuration manages the authentication for an AWS EKS cluster.

-# Aws-Auth Method
+# AWS-AUTH Method

 The aws-auth ConfigMap is used to create a static mapping between IAM principals, i.e. IAM Users and Roles, and Kubernetes RBAC groups.
 RBAC groups can be referenced in Kubernetes RoleBindings or ClusterRoleBindings.

-This Terraform configuration manages the authentication for an AWS EKS cluster, including retrieving the AWS account ID, setting up Kubernetes labels and annotations, and deploying Helm charts.

 ## Prerequisites

-- [Terraform](https://www.terraform.io/downloads.html) installed on your local machine.
-- AWS CLI configured with necessary permissions.
-- Helm installed on your local machine.
+- already up and ruuning EKS cluster see pervious Repo [EKS](https://github.com/xsalahdinX/terraform-eks-cluster)
+- iam user and a role with permission trust that user
+- aws-auth helm chart  with role and rolebinding or cluster and clusterrolebinding

 ## Setup